Wen's burning eyes made Gwen wilt.

-"It's akin to, I'd say, a man whose perpetual existence is one of voracious hunger, sometimes, it was overwhelming, driven to gluttony, other times like the ambient tinnitus of mana in a Dungeon," Gwen explained.
+"It's akin to a man whose perpetual existence is one of voracious hunger.
+Sometimes, it was overwhelming, driven to gluttony.
+Other times, it feels like the ambient tinnitus of mana in a Dungeon," Gwen explained.
 "Feeding is the satisfaction of that hunger."

 "I am not wholly in possession of that knowledge."
 Gwen shook her head.
 "Yes, one could suppose.
-Addictive in the sense that a ravenous man desires to feed."
+Addictive in the sense that a starving man desires to feed."

-Magister Wen exchanged a brief glance with Klavdiya, who appeared concerned.
+Magister Wen exchanged a glance with her grandmother, who appeared concerned.

-“For almost a decade, your infamous predecessor had no lack of resources to keep her satiated.”
+"For almost a decade, your infamous predecessor had no lack of resources to keep her satiated."
 Magister Wen tested the waters.
-“The world was at war.
+"The world was at war.
 Humanity fought the Demi-humans, fought the Magical Beast tide; we fought each other.
-Mages galore, a perpetual, decade-long buffet.”
+Mages galore, a perpetual buffet."